ganbuan/CyberNotebook/README.md

 + Arbitrary digits - contains four or more arbitrary digits

 ### CVSS
-<i>Common Vulnerability Scoring System (CVSS)</i> is a score that provide the severity of a vulnerability.
+*Common Vulnerability Scoring System (CVSS)* is a score that provide the severity of a vulnerability.
 It is calculated by factoring its impact, easy of exploitability, etc.

 A summary of scores is as follows: